LucaVazz/SetlXHelper/README.md

 2. Install Package Control in Sublime Text as described [here](https://packagecontrol.io/installation) and restart Sublime Text
 3. Open the Command Palette (by pressing <kbd>Ctrl</kbd>/<kbd>Super</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>), select `Package Control: Install Package`, wait for the list to load and select `SetlX Helper` from the list
 4. After the installation is done (the progress is shown in the lower left corner) you are all set.
 Just open a SetlX-program file and enjoy the new help!
+5. *optional* I recommend using the *Monokai Extended* Color Scheme for a nice and colorful syntax-highlighting.